JORA DHAMI #7 JERSEY RETIREMENT NIGHT

 Jora was a large part of the Rockets building a team in our community.
 He was an impact player leading the team in goals and points leader along with being a leader both on and off the ice.

 Jora accomplishments were remarkable:

 League MVP and most sportsmanlike player in 1991, 1992.
 As well as being the second leading scorer in 1991 with 54 goals in 34 games followed by 46 goals the following season.
 Rookie of Year in 1991and KIJHL all star in 1991 and 1992.
-The first ever Rockets goal was also scored by Jora.
+The first ever Rockets goal on home-ice was also scored by Jora.

 Aside from ice hockey Jora also played high level ball hockey in the lower mainland and also went to the World Ball Hockey Championships with Team India.

 Jora is the only Indo-Canadian hockey player from Golden to have his number retired.
 Following Jora’s seasons as a Rocket he headed to the WHL’s Regina Pats where he had a great camp to start, however Jora suffered a severe ankle injury that took him out of contention.